 Along the South Platte River in Littleton is the Carson Nature Center and South Platte Park.
 With over 880 acres of open space and aquariums and terrariums full of live plants and animals, the Carson Nature Center is a great destination for an educational outing.
 The most popular exhibit is the center’s 12-foot long table allowing children to create their own town or forest, complete with dams, sand and other ecological props.

 The Morrison Nature Center is located on the 200-acre Star K Ranch in Aurora.
 Before even setting foot in the center, enjoy the scenic nature of the ranch, which is home to mule deer, turtles and a variety of birds.
 The center offers a variety of exhibits focusing on Colorado wildlife and plant species.

-The Nature and Raptor Center of Pueblo is much more than a nature center.
+The Nature & Wildlife Discovery Center of Pueblo is much more than a nature center.
 This facility works as a wildlife refuge for birds of prey with nearly 200 injured or abandoned birds admitted to the facility every year.
 Visit the center for education programs about these fascinating bird species.

 Head to Chatfield State Park in Littleton to experience the Audubon Center.
 The center encourages a hands-on approach to nature.
 Since it is complete with binoculars, microscopes and other educational equipment, visitors can truly experience this center and the critical ecological habitat that surrounds it.